sjmudd/ps-top/README.md

 `pstop` needs `SELECT` access to `performance_schema` tables.
 It will not run if access to the required tables is not available.

+setup_instruments: To view the Mutex page it is likely you will need to change the configuration of setup_instruments. pstop needs UPDATE rights on this table to do that.
+If the pstop user does not have this right then the configuration will not be modified and you may see no data.
+When pstop stops it will restore the setup_instruments configuration back to its original settings if it successfully updated the table when starting up.

 ### Screens

 pstop has 5 different screens which get updated by default every second.